 There are approximately 20 different disorders that are classified as “vasculitis”.
 “Angiitis” and “Arteritis” are both synonyms for vasculitis, literally meaning “inflammation within blood vessels” or “inflammation in arteries”, respectively.
 Because there are so many types of vasculitis, the group is sometimes referred to in the plural: vasculitides (pronounced “vas que lit’ i deez”, with the accent on the third syllable).

 There are many different types of diseases that belong to this category.
 Although the diseases are similar in some ways, they often differ with respect to which organs are affected, which medications are used to treat them, and other characteristics.

 Characterized by the triad of mouth ulcers, genital ulcers, and eye inflammation, but can affect different organ systems.

 Mainly affects smokers, leading to decreased blood flow to the hands and feet.

 Associated with asthma, nasal polyps, sinusitis, elevated eosinophil counts, and vasculitis.
 EGPA has a tendency to involve lungs, peripheral nerves, skin, kidneys, and heart.

-Characterized by recurrent purpura on the lower extremities, and often associated with hepatitis C virus infections.
+Characterized by recurrent purpura on the lower extremities and may be associated with hepatitis C virus infections or paraproteinemias.

 Giant Cell Arteritis

 This disorder is often followed after an upper respiratory tract infections and is often, but not necessarily, self-limited.

 A systemic vasculitis affecting small and medium–sized blood vessels associated with the autoantibody, ANCA.